Sterols 3. Sterols and their Conjugates

 9. Plant Sterols in the Human Diet and Health

 It is not clear whether oxy-phytosterols are generated in animal tissues, but those produced by enzymatic or non-enzymatic means in plants can enter the food chain, especially when they are produced during cooking.
-Although they are not efficiently absorbed, 7‑keto‑sitosterol and 7‑keto‑campesterol have been detected in human plasma and have the potential to exert a variety of biological effects, as they have pro-atherogenic and pro-inflammatory properties in animal models.
+Although they are not efficiently absorbed, 7‑keto‑sitosterol and 7‑keto‑campesterol have been detected in human plasma and have the potential to influence tissue metabolism, as they have pro-atherogenic and pro-inflammatory properties in animal models.

 Sterol esters are trans-methylated for GC analysis of the fatty acid components, although the reaction may again be much slower than with glycerolipids, while intact sterol esters are best separated by reversed-phase HPLC, ideally linked to mass spectrometry.
 Analysis of sterol glycosides can be concerned as much with carbohydrate as with lipid chemistry.